tkn-tub/ns3-gym/doc/tutorial-pt-br/source/tracing.rst

   		uint32_t deviceid);

 ..
-	You are encouraged to peruse the Doxygen for class ``TraceHelperForDevice`` to find the details of these methods; but to summarize ...
+	You are encouraged to peruse the Doxygen for class ``AsciiTraceHelperForDevice`` to find the details of these methods; but to summarize ...

-Para maiores detalhes sobre os métodos é interessante consultar a documentação para a classe ``TraceHelperForDevice``; mas para resumir ...
+Para maiores detalhes sobre os métodos é interessante consultar a documentação para a classe ``AsciiTraceHelperForDevice``; mas para resumir ...

 ..
 	There are twice as many methods available for ascii tracing as there were for